7.2 Service Internals

-Under the hood, each service record has an associated fiber, a lightweight execution thread (see Introduction in Fibers).
-This fiber encapsulates all the state of its corresponding service: its status (whether it’s running, stopped, etc.), its “running value” (such as the PID of its associated process), the time at which its status changed, and so on.
+Under the hood, each service record has an associated fiber, a lightweight execution thread and shepherd as a whole follows the CSP (Concurrent Sequential Processes) model (see Introduction in Fibers).
+A service’s fiber encapsulates all the state of its corresponding service: its status (whether it’s running, stopped, etc.), its “running value” (such as the PID of its associated process), the time at which its status changed, and so on.
 Procedures that access the state of a service, such as service-status, or that modify it, such as start-service (see Interacting with Services), merely send a message to the service’s associated fiber.

-This pattern follows the actor model: each of these per-service fibers is an actor.
+This pattern follows the actor model: each of these per-service fibers is an actor6.
 There are several benefits:

 There are other actors in the code, such as the service registry (see Service Registry).
 Fibers are used pervasively throughout the code to achieve concurrency.